ctm/eus/README.md

 but I don't recall seeing any code that would have shown me the way and I wound up getting distracted by other things.

-FWIW, I decided to turn this make this repository public in part because I'm searching for Rust programming work, even though I still don't know Rust very well.
-Although this is poor Rust code, it does reflect some aspects of my nature that may make me a useful addition to the right team.